Online Master of Science in Finance

 2Bureau of Labor Statistics 2022

-This graduate program at UW-Whitewater are a superior value at $678 USD per credit for the 2023-24 academic year — whether you are a Wisconsin resident, an out-of-state student, or international student within the major.
-Additional fees and non-resident tuition may apply to other courses.
-Visit the Tuition and Fees webpage for complete information.
+Online business graduate programs at UW-Whitewater are a superior value at $678 USD per credit for the 2023-24 academic year — whether you are a Wisconsin resident, an out-of-state student, or an international student.

 Course materials